STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

             my_executor, [](){ return 0; }, num_tasks);

-This call synchronously retrieves the size of a single chunk of loop iterations (or similar) to combine for execution on a single |hpx|-thread if the overall number of tasks to schedule is given by ``num_tasks``.
-The lambda function exposes a means of test-probing the execution of a single iteration for performance measurement purposes (the execution parameter type might dynamically determine the execution time of one or more tasks in order to calculate the chunk size, see :cpp:class:`hpx::parallel::execution::auto_chunk_size` for an example of such a executor parameter type).
+This call synchronously retrieves the size of a single chunk of loop iterations (or similar) to combine for execution on a single |hpx| thread if the overall number of tasks to schedule is given by ``num_tasks``.
+The lambda function exposes a means of test-probing the execution of a single iteration for performance measurement purposes.
+The execution parameter type might dynamically determine the execution time of one or more tasks in order to calculate the chunk size; see :cpp:class:`hpx::parallel::execution::auto_chunk_size` for an example of this executor parameter type.

-Other functions in the interface exist to discover whether a executor parameter type should be invoked once (i.e. returns a static chunk size, see :cpp:class:`hpx::parallel::execution::static_chunk_size`) or whether it should be invoked for each scheduled chunk of work (i.e. it returns a variable chunk size, for an example, see :cpp:class:`hpx::parallel::execution::guided_chunk_size`).
+Other functions in the interface exist to discover whether an executor parameter type should be invoked once (i.e., it returns a static chunk size; see :cpp:class:`hpx::parallel::execution::static_chunk_size`) or whether it should be invoked for each scheduled chunk of work (i.e., it returns a variable chunk size; for an example, see :cpp:class:`hpx::parallel::execution::guided_chunk_size`).

-Though this interface appears to require executor parameter type authors to implement all different basic operations, there is really none required.
+Although this interface appears to require executor parameter type authors to implement all different basic operations, none are required.
 In practice, all operations have sensible defaults.
 However, some executor parameter types will naturally specialize all operations for maximum efficiency.

-In |hpx| we have implemented the following executor parameter types:
+|hpx|  implements the following executor parameter types:

 * :cpp:class:`hpx::parallel::execution::auto_chunk_size`: Loop iterations are
   divided into pieces and then assigned to threads.
 The number of loop iterations combined is determined based on measurements of how long the execution of 1% of the overall number of iterations takes.
-This executor parameters type makes sure that as many loop iterations are combined as necessary to run for the amount of time specified.
+This executor parameter type makes sure that as many loop iterations are combined as necessary to run for the amount of time specified.
 * :cpp:class:`hpx::parallel::execution::static_chunk_size`: Loop iterations are
   divided into pieces of a given size and then assigned to threads.
-If the size is not specified, the iterations are evenly (if possible) divided contiguously among the threads.
+If the size is not specified, the iterations are, if possible, evenly divided contiguously among the threads.
 This executor parameters type is equivalent to OpenMP's STATIC scheduling directive.
 * :cpp:class:`hpx::parallel::execution::dynamic_chunk_size`: Loop iterations are
   divided into pieces of a given size and then dynamically scheduled among the cores; when a core finishes one chunk, it is dynamically assigned another.
 If the size is not specified, the default chunk size is 1.
-This executor parameters type is equivalent to OpenMP's DYNAMIC scheduling directive.
+This executor parameter type is equivalent to OpenMP's DYNAMIC scheduling directive.
 * :cpp:class:`hpx::parallel::execution::guided_chunk_size`: Iterations are
   dynamically assigned to cores in blocks as cores request them until no blocks remain to be assigned.
-Similar to ``dynamic_chunk_size`` except that the block size decreases each time a number of loop iterations is given to a thread.
+This is similar to ``dynamic_chunk_size`` except that the block size decreases each time a number of loop iterations is given to a thread.
 The size of the initial block is proportional to ``number_of_iterations / number_of_cores``.
 Subsequent blocks are proportional to ``number_of_iterations_remaining / number_of_cores``.
 The optional chunk size parameter defines the minimum block size.
 The default minimal chunk size is 1.
-  This executor parameters type is equivalent to OpenMP's GUIDED scheduling directive.
+  This executor parameter type is equivalent to OpenMP's GUIDED scheduling directive.

 .. _using_task_block: